Undeadlol1/flow-todo/README.md

-Flow TODO is a unimportant tasks organizer.
+Flow TODO is an app for procrastinators.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).